Chest pain is a common symptom associated with a variety of underlying causes.

-It has been suggested that approximately one-quarter of patients who present to physicians for treatment of chest pain have panic disorder (25).
-Notwithstanding, a panic disorder very often goes unrecognized and untreated among patients with chest pain, leading to frequent return visits to emergency departments.
+It has been suggested that approximately one-quarter of patients seeking chest pain treatment have panic disorder (17).
+Notwithstanding, panic disorders often go unrecognized and untreated, leading to frequent return visits to emergency departments.

 Other Causes of Chest Pain

-Several illegal drugs can have adverse cardiovascular effects, ranging from abnormal heart rate to heart attacks.
+Several illegal drugs can have adverse effects on the heart, ranging from abnormal heart rate to heart attacks.

-Herpes zoster (shingles) is an infection caused by the varicella-zoster virus, the same virus that causes chickenpox.
-The virus may remain dormant in the nervous system for years before reactivating as herpes zoster.
+Herpes zoster (shingles) is an infection caused by the varicella-zoster virus, the same virus which causes chickenpox.

 Herpes zoster is characterized by a red skin rash that can cause pain and burning.
 Typically it occurs as a stripe of blisters on one side of the body, often on the torso, neck, or face.

 Most cases of herpes zoster clear up within two to three weeks.
-The disorder rarely occurs more than once in the same person, but approximately 1 in 3 people in the United States will have herpes zoster at some point in their life (29).
+Approximately 1 in 3 people in the United States will have herpes zoster at some point in their life (22).